AI-Driven Remote Patient Monitoring App for Chronic Care Management

 Yes.
 Family members who live far from an ageing parent are often the decision-makers paying for care but the last people to know when something changes.
 A family portal that surfaces visit completion confirmations, health observation notes, and incident notifications in near-real time closes that gap.
 The design challenge is the permission model: different family members may need different levels of access.
 An adult child managing finances sees billing; a sibling in another state needs visit summaries and health updates; a healthcare proxy needs care plan access.
 We design the access control structure during discovery based on the family scenarios your clients actually present.
 The goal is giving families confidence without creating a channel that generates more coordinator phone calls.

-A focused scheduling and EVV compliance system with a caregiver mobile app typically runs $40,000 to $70,000.
-A full platform with scheduling, EVV, caregiver app, family portal, Medicaid billing, care plan management, and incident reporting typically runs $80,000 to $150,000.
+A focused scheduling and EVV compliance system with a caregiver mobile app typically runs $40,000 to $70,000 and launches as a validated v1 in about 12 to 16 weeks.
+A full platform with scheduling, EVV, caregiver app, family portal, Medicaid billing, care plan management, and incident reporting typically runs $80,000 to $150,000 and grows from that first version.
 Cost depends on the number of states you operate in, payer mix complexity, EVV aggregator integration requirements, and the depth of care plan documentation workflows.
 We scope every project before pricing it: fixed cost, agreed before development starts, no hourly billing.

 What clients say